Gurrmann/dotfiles/README.md

 I would instead recommend to take the parts you like from the files and copy paste them in to your own.

+You can also run the restore.sh script to bring back the old configfiles back to revert the install changes

 however if you do want to run it or just one of the scripts in scripts/ make sure the directory has the path ~/dotfiles